Temperature dependent ultracold neutron transmission in D$_2$ gas $-$ a test of the Young-Koppel model: Experiment

 The gas cell was connected with the beamport to the left and a chopper connecting via a 1\,m UCN guide to the UCN detector as in a standard time-of-flight setup.
 This chopper was only used for calibration measurements, otherwise left permanently open, thus ensuring stable conditions for the transmission measurements.

 The gas cell was sealed on both sides with 0.1\,mm thick aluminum (AlMg3) windows to separate the gas volume from the vacuum in the UCN guides.
 This window was supported by stainless-steel grids that covered approximately 10~\% of the tubes cross section.
 The gas cell was made of stainless steel as a compromise between temperature stability and UCN guiding properties.
 Cooling was done with a cold gas system where the cold N$_2$ is guided first around the center of the cell and then in parallel to both ends.
 To achieve a good temperature equilibration with the windows, it was important that the cooling gas also cooled the stainless-steel UCN guides connected to both sides of the cell.
-Calculations and finite element simulations showed that the highest temperature gradient was expected starting from the center of the window (``hot'') to the point where the cold N$_2$ gas is first reaching the cell.
+Calculations and finite element simulations showed that the highest temperature gradient was expected starting from the center of the window to the point where the cold N$_2$ gas is first reaching the cell.
 Therefore, we positioned several temperature sensors inside the gas volume which were introduced from the top via a pipe at a 45-degree angle to the horizontal.
 Additional temperature sensors were used on the outside of the cell on both aluminum windows.
 The $T$-sensors were calibrated beforehand with liquid N$_2$ and distilled ice water.
 In the final analysis, a time- and position-averaged temperature value of the sensor readings was used.
 We also checked, that the impact of temperature gradients on the final result is negligible compared to our main systematic uncertainty in the UCN dwell-time spectrum.
 Pressure sensors and the gas inlet were connected by a separate flange.
+For the pressure sensors a two point calibration was done at atmospheric pressure (using meteorologic reference data) and after evacuation with a two stage pump train (both with a systematic error smaller than 0.1\%).
 We also made sure that there was no relevant effect of a temperature gradient on the pressure measurement.